Skip to main content

 The reactor-oriented programming paradigm is informally described via the following principles:

 1. Components — Reactors can have input ports, actions, and timers, all of which are triggers.
-They can also have output ports, local state, parameters, and an ordered list of reactions.
+Actions are used to schedule irregular (non-periodic) events, whereas timers specify periodic events.
+Reactors can also have output ports, local state, parameters, and an ordered list of reactions.

 2. Composition — A reactor may contain other reactors and manage their connections.
 The connections define the flow of messages, and two reactors can be connected if they are contained by the same reactor or one is directly contained in the other (i.e., connections span at most one level of hierarchy).
 An output port may be connected to multiple input ports, but an input port can only be connected to a single output port.

-3. Events — Messages sent from one reactor to another, and timer and action events each have a tag (i.e., a timestamp), a value on a logical time line.
-These are tagged events that can trigger reactions.
-Each port, timer, and action can have at most one such event at any tag.
+3. Events — Every event has a tag (a form of timestamp), and every reactor reacts to events in tag order.
+When a reactor reacts to more than one event with the same tag, the reaction order is deterministic, so the results are predictable.
+Each port, timer, and action can have at most one event at any tag.
 An event may carry a value that will be passed as an argument to triggered reactions.

 6. Mutual Exclusion — The execution of any two reactions of the same reactor are mutually exclusive (atomic with respect to one another).
 Moreover, any two reactions that are invoked at the same tag are invoked in the order specified by the reactor definition.
 This avoids race conditions between reactions accessing the reactor state variables.